mikbitz/mopatop/README.md

 Note that this requires that you explicitly use g++-11 to compile, as the default g++ seems not to support openmp.

-To run on windows you can install wsl with e.g. wsl --install -d Ubuntu in a command window.
+To run on windows 10 or later you can install wsl with e.g. wsl --install -d Ubuntu in a command window.

 In Ubuntu 20.04 (running in the wsl command window) apt install g++ will bring in g++ 9.3